natehn/blog/content/posts/iphone-security.md

 Keep in mind that turning off your phone is an option, as is turning it to airplane mode, or even leaving it at home - but communication is key when you are out on the streets, so I don't recommend it.

 While you are out and about, use [Signal](https://signal.org/) for your communications and [Firefox Focus](https://apps.apple.com/us/app/firefox-focus-privacy-browser/id1055677337) or [Brave](https://apps.apple.com/us/app/brave-private-web-browser-vpn/id1052879175) for browsing.
+I recommend using [ProtonVPN](https://apps.apple.com/us/app/protonvpn-fast-secure-vpn/id1437005085) on a regular basis.
 Another good idea is to download maps onto your phone ahead of time so that you don't need to use location services on your GPS/maps app.

 When livestreaming, avoid showing fellow protesters' faces, particularly if they are doing something that would garner the authorities' attention.
 If you post videos or photos afterward, make sure to blur out faces and potentially identifying details of fellow activists.